Carina-P/Love-Pilates/README.md

 7. Information about the studio - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal

 ### How the features were grouped
-- Headder: Title and navigation
+- **Header**: Title and navigation
-- Home: Photos and citates and short what Pilates is.
+- **Home**: Photos and citates and short what Pilates is.
 Problably a button for signing up and another to link for classes
-- Sign Up: Sign up for membership
+- **Sign Up**: Sign up for membership
-- Classes: Which classes are offered, when they are offered, link to digital class and information about what you need to take part (e.g space, mat, rubber band)
+- **Classes**: Which classes are offered, when they are offered, link to digital class and information about what you need to take part (e.g space, mat, rubber band)
-- About: About the studio and about the instructors
+- **About**: About the studio and about the instructors
-- Footer: contact information and external links
+- **Footer**: contact information and external links

 ## User requirements and Expectations
 ### Requirements